Annan and Assad agree political approach for Syria

 "The main obstacle (is) that many countries don't want (it) to succeed.
 So they offer political support and they still send armaments and send money to terrorists in Syria," Assad said, according to a transcript of the interview, held in English.

-The U.S. State Department said it had seen no sign of Damascus being ready to stop violence and was sceptical about Annan's chances of making progress in Iran.
+The U.S. State Department said it had seen no sign of Damascus being ready to stop violence and was skeptical about Annan's chances of making progress in Iran.

 "To the extent that he (Annan) can stress to the Iranians the importance of cooperating with the plan that's a good thing, but we haven't seen signs of that either yet," spokesman Patrick Ventrell told a news briefing.